 Sam is a writer and journalist who has been guiding in Berlin for around half a decade.
 His focus lies predominantly in modern German history – unification through reunification – and more contemporary areas, such as Berlin’s craft beer scene.
 In his spare time, he’s writing/staring out of his window pretending to write or escaping the city on hiking adventures.

 William has been guiding in Berlin for more than 6 years, but originally comes from Sydney, Australia, where he was raised bi-lingually by his German father.
-He guides all the classic tours but especially loves to share insights into contemporary culture through Berlin's gastronomy & street art scenes.
+He guides the full repertoire of classic tours (including Sachsenhausen and Potsdam) but especially loves to share insights into Berlin's contemporary culture through stories of the city's gastronomy & street art scenes.

 Bryan has been working as a guide and research assistant for nearly 10 years.
 Having studied German/European history in New York and Berlin, he specialises in 20th-century history -particularly the Holocaust and Jewish history.
 He has spent considerable time studying and working on this subject across Central and Eastern Europe.